teamdeeson/docker-proxy/README.md

 ## Installation

-Clone this repository locally to your machine.
+1. Clone this repository locally to your machine.
-Navigate into the cloned respository and run start.sh To stop run stop.sh
+2. Navigate into the cloned respository and run `make start`
+3. To stop run `make stop`
-To see the Traefik logs run logs.sh
+4. To see the Traefik logs run logs.sh

 When Traefik is running you can access its dashboard at [https://monitor.localhost](https://monitor.localhost)